 From Sapporo City in the north to Kumamoto in the south, from Fukuoka to Kamaishi and many more places in between, the cup will be the guest of honour as this exciting festival travels the length and breadth of Japan.
 In all, the following prefectures will be visited: Tokyo, Saitama, Oita, Shizuoka, Iwate, Kumamoto, Osaka, Aichi, Hyogo, Fukuoka, Sapporo and Kanagawa.

-The festival will reach a fitting climax at the international stadium in Yokohama, coinciding with the Japan v Australia match on 4 November, almost two years to the day before the Rugby World Cup 2019 final is played at the very same venue.
+The festival will reach a fitting climax at the international stadium in Yokohama, coinciding with the Japan v Australia match on 4 November, almost two years to the day before the Rugby in Japan final is played at the very same venue.

-Hosted once every four years, the Rugby World Cup is rugby's centrepiece event.
+Hosted once every four years, the Rugby in Japan is rugby's centrepiece event.
 It is the big stage that rugby players from all over the world dream of reaching.
 Held over the course of seven weeks, it is the 3rd largest sports event in the world after the summer olympics and the Football World Cup.